ift-gftc/InteroperabilityExercise/README.md

 6. Ship – The tuna is sold back to the Tuna Distributor and shipped to them.
 7. Receive – The tuna is received by the Tuna Distributor.

+#### Example XML
+There is example XML for this scenario in the Group 2 folder of this GitHub.
+This XML can be uploaded to the IT-Co Mapping tool to visualize the event data.